districtr/districtr/docs/03toolsplugins/optionscontainer.md

 `;
 ```

-When `Toolbar` is rendering, it passes its `this.activeTool` to `OptionsContainer` such that it renders in the document under the nav
+When `Toolbar` is rendering, it passes its `this.activeTool` to
+`OptionsContainer` such that it renders in the document under the nav
-section of inside the div class `.toolbar`.
+section inside the div class `.toolbar`.

 `OptionsContainer`'s only function is to render a section of class
 `tool-options` that also keeps track whether it's active or inactive by
 assigning a class `.active`.
 Then, if the [tool]'s options exist, that
-options object is told to render, dislpaying the various [buttons and
+options object is told to render, displaying various [buttons and
-sliders] that allow the user to control their tools.
+sliders] that allow the user to control their chosen tool.

 # #